kennethrrosen/qubes-for-journalists/threat_modeling/README.md

 The axiom of journalists is often "trust, but verify"; or, "if your mother says she loves you, check it out."
 For the purposes of  investigative journalism and conflict correspondence, we should take the "zero trust architecture" (ZTA) approach to our work.

-This model is about keeping you safe online and, by extension, your sources and the information in your posession.
+These models should be considered progressive steps to keeping you safe online and, by extension, your sources and the information in your possession.

 There are four major tiers of threat modeling, as described by Cupwire[^1].
 The below are what I believe are must-haves for several beat areas and the requisite digital and operational security.
-You might find a mix of all work, but consider the checklist as one that gets progressively more agressive on digital and personal security.
+You might find a mix of all work, but consider the checklist as one that gets progressively more aggressive on digital and personal security.

 **Local Journalist
 **